3. Client Enrollment

 As noted in the Screenshot, the first matching rule (top to bottom) will be honoured; automated rules will override a Default Profile.
 Hence, Default Profile, if set, is considered the fallback if no rules are met.

-Manually assign DEP Profile
+Manually assign ADE Profile

 - or...